Celdama/Celdama/README.md

 Hey there,

 I'm Celdama, a self-taught front-end Web Developer based in North of France, Who is passionate about building user-friendly, easy-to-use website or single page applications, that makes a difference to the lives of those around me.
 I like to explore new trends and learn new technologies.
 I'm Currently learning Next.js, and looking to collaborate on Open-Source projects, with a goal to be more involved in the Community.
-I'm also open to having a chat about **Anything Web Development Related**.
+I'm also open to having a chat about **Anything Web Development Related**.<br/>
 I'm looking for a front-end junior job.

 Want to know more about me?
 [Check out my twitter](https://twitter.com/CeldamaDev)